Real-Time Optimization Meets Bayesian Optimization and Derivative-Free Optimization: A Tale of Modifier Adaptation: Introduction

 Considering all this, the main focus of this paper is on improving modifier-adaptation schemes in terms of speed and reliability by integrating concepts and ideas from the areas of Bayesian optimization and derivative-free optimization.
 Specifically, the proposed modifier-adaptation schemes embed a physical model and trust-region concepts to minimize risk during the exploration, while relying on GPs to capture the plant-model mismatch in a non-parametric way and drive the exploration by means of acquisition functions.
 Key elements of novelty include the adaptation of the trust region based on the GPs' mean predictor ability to capture the plant-model mismatch in the cost and constraints and the exploitation of the GPs' variance estimators to maintain sufficient excitation during the search.
+The focus is on algorithms that target good practical performance, rather than providing global convergence certificates at the cost of practicality.
+The performance of the proposed schemes is analyzed by means of numerical examples, including the benefits of using an acquisition function, knowing the process noise, or specifying a prior knowledge-based model.

-We furthermore investigate the effect of removing the prior, knowledge-based model component and the effect of process noise by means of numerical examples.
-The rest of the paper provides background on MA and GP in Sec.~\ref{sec:prelim}, then presents and analyses the new modifier-adaptation algorithm in Section~\ref{sec:meth}.
+The rest of the paper provides background on MA and GP in Section~\ref{sec:prelim}, then presents and analyses the new modifier-adaptation algorithm in Section~\ref{sec:meth}.
 This algorithm is illustrated with a simple quadratic optimization problem throughout Section~\ref{sec:meth} and with practical case studies in Section~\ref{sec:case}, before drawing final remarks in Section~\ref{sec:concl}.